 Introduction

-A collection of React components for building agentic AI interfaces, designed to compose into whatever shape your model actually needs.
+A collection of React components for building agentic AI interfaces.
+You compose them into the shape your app needs.

-ai-kit treats those surfaces as first-class.
-Reasoning, tool calls, citations, confirmations, and tasks each have their own primitives, alongside the chat parts you already expect.
-You compose them into the layout your product needs instead of bending a fixed chat shell to fit.
+This kit covers those too.
+Reasoning, tool calls, citations, confirmations, and tasks each have their own components, alongside the chat parts you already expect.
+You compose them into the layout your product needs without rewriting the basics.

 Agnostic by design